 Chemotherapy: Chemotherapy uses drugs to kill or slow the growth of cancer cells.
 Chemotherapy may be used in combination with surgery or radiation to maximize the treatment.

 Radiation: Radiation therapy uses high-energy x-rays to kill cancer cells.
 It may also be used in combination with a chemotherapy drug that makes the radiation more effective.
-Learn more about radiation therapy treatments and services.

 Targeted therapies: Winship's most promising research in treating head and neck cancer is in personalized medicine and targeted therapies.
 In personalized medicine, researchers identify unique characteristics of tumors that make them vulnerable to known drugs so therapy can be tailored to an individual's cancer.
 In targeted therapies, investigators look for new drugs that more selectively target cancer cells with fewer side effects.